Aloxy

 Venture Round in 2025

-Aloxy specializes in providing industrial Internet of Things (IoT) solutions for monitoring manual valve positions in various process industries, including chemical, oil, and gas.
-The company offers a range of services such as valve position monitoring, emergency shower management, line blind management, device management, network monitoring, and data integrity.
-Aloxy's solutions are designed to enhance operational safety, efficiency, and sustainability by utilizing modular systems that incorporate advanced sensors.
-These sensors are capable of detecting environmental factors such as temperature, atmospheric pressure, vibrations, movement, inclination, rotation, and magnetic fields.
-By automating processes and delivering actionable insights, Aloxy aims to support its clients in optimizing their industrial operations.
+Aloxy specializes in providing industrial Internet of Things (IoT) solutions tailored for the process industries, including chemical, oil, and gas sectors.
+The company offers a range of services such as manual valve position monitoring, emergency shower management, line blinds, device management, network monitoring, and data integrity.
+Aloxy's modular systems incorporate advanced sensors and inertial chips to detect various environmental conditions, enabling clients to automate processes and gain actionable insights.
+By delivering reliable and user-friendly products, Aloxy aims to enhance operational safety, efficiency, and sustainability in industrial environments.

 Xycle